 - Onaizah Association for Development and Human Services – Onaizah: An integrated project qualifying and preparing professional special education specialists to become autism program trainers, in accordance with applied behavioral analysis methodology.

-- Mawaddah Women Charity for Reduction of Divorce and Its Effects – Riyadh: The program is designed to teach divorced women to be financially independent.
+- Mawaddah Women Charity for Reduction of Divorce and Its Effects – Riyadh: A program designed to teach divorced women to be financially independent.

-- Disabled Children Association – Riyadh: The program is designed to prepare an integrated package to assist speech and language specialists in assessing and diagnosing language capabilities.
+- Disabled Children Association – Riyadh: The program prepares an integrated package to assist speech and language specialists in assessing and diagnosing language capabilities.

 - Charitable Society for Orphan Care (ENSAN): The sponsorship of gifted and creative individuals project (the human talent) is an educational program that aims to identify talented and creative orphans and provide educational, social, behavioral and psychological care for them.

-For six consecutive years, Boeing has also been an active participant in the Janadriyah festival to celebrate Saudi Arabian culture and showcase Boeing products and services.
-In 2017, Boeing succeeded in bringing the Above and Beyond exhibit, an interactive tribute to flight innovation, to Janadriyah.
+Boeing has also been an active participant in the Janadriyah festival to celebrate Saudi Arabian culture and showcase Boeing products and services.

 Volunteering is one of the ways Boeing employees can help build better communities worldwide.
 In September 2015, several Boeing Saudi Arabia employees volunteered to visit children battling cancer.
-The volunteers contributed through Sanad Children’s Cancer Support Association, which facilitated the visits and organized several events that volunteers could take part in with the children.
+The volunteers contributed through Sanad Children’s Cancer Support Association, which facilitated the visits and organized several activities for the volunteers and children.